Ever wondered what drives us as human beings?

-Our selection of partner, career, clothes we wear, the car we drive, the food we eat.
+Our selection of partners, careers, clothes we wear, the car we drive, and the food we eat.

 I am fascinated by it all.

-When it comes to making a purchase, what causes us to choose one product or service over another?
+In making a purchase decision, what causes us to choose one product or service over another?

 I have some fascinating insights into the process that I would love to share with you.